How to maximize savings on groceries

 - Blue Cash Preferred® Card from American Express: With this cash back credit card, you can receive 6% cash back on purchases made at U.S. supermarkets, up to the first $6,000.
 After $6,000 in purchases per calendar year, cash back rewards change to 1% back on eligible purchases.
 You could potentially earn $360 back a calendar year from grocery spend at U.S. supermarkets alone.

 - Citi® Double Cash Card: With Citi’s no-frills cash back card, you can receive 2% cash back on all purchases.
 You’ll earn 1% back when you buy and 1% when you pay your bill.
 This card has no annual fee and you’ll be guaranteed a solid return on every single purchase.
 Plus, you don’t have to worry about keeping track of any bonus categories.
+The information for the Citi Double Cash Card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 Offers are always changing, especially in light of COVID-19, so be sure to inquire about the latest deals and incentives for your travel credit card.
 Each card has different perks and benefits, making some better suited to your lifestyle than others, consider all your options before making a decision.